tock/tock/doc/reference/trd-hil-design.md

 The problem is in this last line. `TypeToText` needs a mutable reference so it can read into it.
 But once it passes the reference to `LcdTextDisplay`, it discards mutability and cannot get it back:
-`text_displayed` provdes an immutable reference, which then cannot be put back into the `buffer` field of `TypeToText`.
+`text_displayed` provides an immutable reference, which then cannot be put back into the `buffer` field of `TypeToText`.

 For this reason, split phase operations that take references should